PerchCMS/Solutions/field-types/create-a-field-type.md

+Created by: Rachel Andrew
+Created date: 2014-03-11
+Last updated: 2014-03-11
+Authors: Rachel Andrew
+Title: How do I create a Field Type
+Tags: field types, templates

-# How do I create a field type?
+# How do I create a Field Type?

 ## In Perch, every content template tag has a type attribute.
 This specifies which type of field is used to collect and process the data.
 In this solution we explain how to start creating your own.